BlueWhaleFoundation/SplashViews/README.md

 Get Started
 ---

-Step 1.
-Add the JitPack repository to your build file
+1. Add the JitPack repository to your build file
     Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {